s5k6/semaphore/doc/sem.md

             )&                          # note the ampersand
         done;

-    Since the waiting happens before invocation of the subshell, you'll never have more than 4 subshells running.
+    Since the waiting happens before invocation of the sub-shell, you'll never have more than 4 sub-shells running.

   * Imagine you want to trigger a command on a certain event, but avoid